Moon Church: Description

 The style is late Baroque with clear classicizing elements, as well as a decided provincial stamp.
 The interior strictly adheres to the norms of Byzantine architecture.
 The keystone above the iconostasis used to feature a portrait of Vasile Ursu Nicola, better known as the revolt leader Horea and usually considered the only authentic depiction of his face.
 Today, a copy stands in its stead; the original is at the Oradea Diocese museum.

 The nickname derives from a mechanism installed in the spire in 1793.
-The clock and moon are the work of an innovative local mechanic, Georg Rueppe.
+The clock and moon are the work of an innovative Viennese hobby astronomer and clockmaker, Georg Rüppe.
 The mechanism that turns the moon is designed to complete a whole rotation around its axis every 28 days, thus indicating the phases of the moon, based on the daily cycle marked by the clock mechanism.
 The anchoring wheel of the clock is engraved in German with the designer’s name and hometown.

 The church served as a cathedral from 1920, when the Oradea Diocese was revived, until 2012, when a new cathedral opened.
 The church was repainted in 1977-1979.
 It is listed as a historic monument by Romania's Ministry of Culture and Religious Affairs.